synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/04-module-swapping/README.md

 # 04-module-swapping

-This example demostrates how to swap modules at build time with Webpack.
+This example demonstrates how to swap modules at build time with Webpack.

 ## Dependencies